step-security/github-actions-goat/docs/MonitorSourceCode.md

 8. In the Action steps, notice that the `sudo` step failed, since `disable-sudo: true` was set using harden-runner.

-9. This shows how [`harden-runner`](https://github.com/step-security/harden-runner) prevents malicious steps from calling `sudo` and detects file overwrites during build.
+9. This shows how [`Harden-Runner`](https://github.com/step-security/harden-runner) prevents malicious steps from calling `sudo` and detects file overwrites during build.

-10. Install the [Harden Runner App](https://github.com/marketplace/harden-runner-app) to get notified via email or Slack when a source code file is overwritten in your workflow.
+10. You can install the [Harden Runner App](https://github.com/marketplace/harden-runner-app) to get notified via email or Slack when a source code file is overwritten in your workflow.